oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 In this example, an SD-JWT with a complex object is represented.
 The data structures defined in OpenID Connect for Identity Assurance [@OIDC.IDA] are used.

-The Issuer is using the following input JWT Claims Set:
+The Issuer is using the following user data as the input JWT Claims Set:

 <{{examples/complex_ekyc/user_claims.json}}